-HELM SEAT
+HELM SEATS

-The helm seat is a pedestal seat that swivels and adjusts fore and aft.
-A friction knob adjusts the tension of the seat base on the pedestal and is located on the side of the seat.
+The helm seats are a pedestal style seat that swivels and adjusts fore and aft.
+A friction knob adjusts the tension of the seat base on the pedestal and is also located on the side of the seat.
 It should be adjusted to eliminate play between the seat base and the pedestal.